John B. Breckinridge: Early life

 Breckinridge was born in the District of Columbia on November 29, 1913.
 His father was Dr. Scott Dudley Breckinridge Sr. and his mother was Gertrude Ashby (née Bayne) Breckinridge.
-His father was an fencer who competed in the 1912 Summer Olympics, and was a gynecologist in Lexington.
+His father was a fencer who competed in the 1912 Summer Olympics, and was a gynecologist in Lexington.

-Breckinridge hailed from the Breckinridge family.
-His grandfather was major general Joseph Cabell Breckinridge Sr. and among his uncles were Joseph Cabell Breckinridge Jr., an officer in the United States Navy during the Spanish–American War, and Henry Skillman Breckinridge, who served as the United States Assistant Secretary of War under President Woodrow Wilson.
+The Breckinridge family has been one of Kentucky's most prominent.
+John B.'s grandfather was Joseph Cabell Breckinridge Sr. and his great-uncle was John C. Breckinridge, who was vice president under James Buchanan, the Southern Democratic nominee for president in 1860 and a major general in the Confederate Army.
+Among John B.'s uncles were Joseph Cabell Breckinridge Jr., an officer in the United States Navy during the Spanish–American War, and Henry Skillman Breckinridge, who served as the United States Assistant Secretary of War under President Woodrow Wilson.
 He was the great-great-grandson of John Breckinridge, who had served as the second Attorney General of Kentucky and in the Kentucky House of Representatives and who also served as a member of the United States Senate and as Attorney General of the United States.
 John B. Breckinridge was also the great-nephew of William Campbell Preston Breckinridge who also represented Kentucky in the United States House of Representatives.

-He received his bachelors and law degrees from the University of Kentucky.
+He received his bachelor's and law degrees from the University of Kentucky.
 He was admitted to the Kentucky Bar in 1940 and practiced law in Lexington, Kentucky.
-He worked in the Anti-Trust Division of the United States Department of Justice in 1940-1941.
-He Served in the United States Army from April 18, 1941 to October 30, 1946 during World War II, rising to the rank of lieutenant colonel.
+He worked in the Anti-Trust Division of the United States Department of Justice in 1940–1941.
+He served in the United States Army from April 18, 1941, to October 30, 1946, during World War II, rising to the rank of lieutenant colonel.